 An interim guardian is a temporary guardian appointed prior to adjudication of incompetence.
 G.S.
 35A-1101(11).
 The purpose of the interim guardianship is to provide protection for a person who requires immediate intervention to address conditions that constitute imminent or foreseeable risk of harm to the person’s physical well-being or to the person’s estate.
 Id.
 A verified motion for interim guardianship may only be filed at the time of or subsequent to the filing of a petition for the adjudication of incompetence.
 G.S.
 35A-1114(a).

 Once the court holds a hearing on the motion for appointment of an interim guardian, the petitioner may not voluntarily dismiss the petition for adjudication of incompetence.
 G.S.
 35A-1114(f).
 The full hearing on the respondent’s competency must be held.
-At the full hearing on the petitioner’s competency, the clerk has the authority to either enter an order:
+At the full hearing on the respondent’s competency, the clerk has the authority to either enter an order:

 (1) adjudicating the respondent incompetent, or